East Asian woman sleeping peacefully on cream natural cotton twill pillow — clean airy bedroom, morning light

 Your pillow is the closest textile to your nose and mouth for 6 to 9 hours every night.
 Conventional synthetic pillows absorb moisture, provide a warm environment, and offer little resistance to dust mite colonization.
 Natural fills vary substantially in how well they resist these conditions, making material choice a health decision, not just a comfort preference.

 Finding the right hypoallergenic pillow requires evaluating four things: the fill's inherent resistance to allergens, how cover construction blocks particles, what certifications verify the absence of chemical irritants, and how well you maintain the pillow over time.
+This guide was reviewed by a certified pillow reviewer with over a decade of experience in natural sleep materials.

 What: Understand what makes a pillow hypoallergenic and why it matters for your specific symptoms.